 The Map Key Checker tracks which values are keys for which maps.
-If variable v has type @KeyFor("m")..., then the value of v is a key in Map m.
-That is, the expression m.containsKey(v) evaluates to true.
+If variable k has type @KeyFor("m")..., then the value of k is a key in Map m.
+That is, the expression m.containsKey(k) evaluates to true.